TheTexta/obsidian-main/Psychology/Social Psychology/Prejudice.md

+#flashcards
-Prejudice is an unsupported unjustifiable and usually negatively.
+Prejudice::an unsupported unjustifiable and usually negative treatment of a person due to [[attitude]].

 An example of prejudice is [[ethnocentrism]].

 ## Forms of Prejudice
 ### [[Explicit Bias|Explicit Prejudice]]